rust-lang/rust-wiki-backup/Note-compiler-snapshots.md

 * `stage2` is your workspace compiled with `stage1`.
 It was built with your changes.

-* `stage3` is your workspace compiled with `stage2`; it should equal stage2, and is built only as a check to ensure that your change "converges" to a fixpoint where multiple compilations of self result in the same binary image.
+* `stage3` is your workspace compiled with `stage2`; it should equal stage2, and is built only as a check to ensure that your change "converges" to a fixpoint where multiple compilations of self will result in the same binary image.

 The stage0 snapshots originated from a bootstrap compiler that has since been retired.
 We're running on all snapshots now.